Isoparametric hypersurfaces in Finsler space forms: Introduction

 \section{Introduction}

 In Riemannian geometry, the study on isoparametric hypersurfaces has a long history.
-Since 1938, E.Cartan began to study the isoparametric hypersurfaces in real space forms with constant sectional curvature c systematically.
+Since 1938, E.Cartan began to study the isoparametric hypersurfaces in real space forms with constant sectional curvature $c$ systematically.
 One of excellent works Cartan did is that he proved if~$k_{1}, k_{2}, \cdots, k_{g}$ are the all distinct principal curvatures, then they satisfy the following formula

-where~$m_{i}$ is the multiplicity of~$k_{i}$. (\ref{0.0}) is know as Cartan formula.
-The classification of isoparametric hypersurfaces in space forms is a classical geometric problem with a history of almost one hundred years.
-Those in Euclidean and hyperbolic spaces were classified in 1930's~\cite{C,SF,SS}, for the most difficult case, those in a unit sphere, was recently completely solved~\cite{C1}.
-The theory of focal points, tubes and parallel hypersurfaces in real space forms have been discussed in~\cite{CR}.
-It is a natural idea to generalize these theories to Finsler geometry.
+where~$m_{i}$ is the multiplicity of~$k_{i}$. (\ref{0.0}) is known as Cartan formula, which plays a vital role in the classification of isoparametric hypersurfaces in space forms.
+Those in Euclidean and hyperbolic spaces were classified in 1930's~\cite{C,SF,S}.
+For the most difficult case, those in a unit sphere, were recently completely solved~\cite{C1}.
+It is a natural idea to generalize the theories to Finsler geometry.

 In Finsler geometry, the conception of isoparametric hypersurfaces has been introduced in~\cite{HYS}.
-Let~$(N,F,d\mu)$ be an $n$-dimensional Finsler manifold with volume form~$d\mu$.
-A function~$f$ on~$(N,F,d\mu)$ is said to be \textit{isoparametric} if there are two functions~$\tilde a (t)$ and~$\tilde b (t)$ such that
+Let~$(N, F)$ be an $n$-dimensional Finsler manifold.
+A function~$f$ on~$(N, F)$ is said to be \textit{isoparametric} if there are~two functions $a (t)$ and~$b (t)$ such that

-where~$\nabla f$ denotes the gradient of~$f$, which is defined by means of the Legendre transformation, and~$\Delta f$ is the nonlinear Finsler-Laplacian with respect to~$d\mu$.
+where~$\nabla f$ denotes the gradient of~$f$, which is defined by means of the Legendre transformation, and~$\Delta f$ is a nonlinear Finsler-Laplacian of $f$.
+Each regular level hypersurface of an isoparametric function is called an \emph{isoparametric hypersurface} (see Section 2.1 and Section 2.3 for details).
+For simplicity, we mainly consider $\hat{\Delta} f$ in this paper, which is the Laplacian of $\hat{g}=g_{\nabla f}$ and independent from the choice of volume elements.